takkun-mint/FallGuysTools/README.md

     ・ Tool statistics now show the time the stage database was checked. <br>
     ・ The size of the external display timer can now be changed.
 It can now be used in windowed mode, etc. <br>
     ・ The items on the settings screen have been changed.
 The timer volume will be available soon. <br>
+    ・ When adjusting the position of the external display timer on the settings screen, a problem was corrected where it could not be moved in some locations. <br>

+  ○ 2.2.50 <br>
+    ・ The timer volume can now be adjusted.
+It can be adjusted from the settings screen.
+(Some functions will be available soon) <br>
+    ・ Fixed issue with double update confirmations after the end of a custom match game. <br>
+    ・ Fixed a problem in which the update confirmation was performed with the external display timer still visible in certain environmentalizations. <br>
+    ・ Fixed a problem that caused the window position to move when switching between PlayerList and SquadList. <br>
+    ・ PlayerList and SquadList can now display party information.
+You can switch between them from the settings screen. <br>
+    ・ Console renamed in PlayerList. <br>
+    ・ Fixed a freezing problem when starting the tools. <br>
+    ・ When a user sets his/her own sort settings in PlayerList or SquadList, the settings will be maintained until the next round is prepared. <br>